Menu Icon

 Inconclusive results

 PGT-A can produce an inconclusive result, which fails to indicate whether the embryo is euploid, aneuploid, or mosaic.
-Inconclusive results may be due to poor DNA quality, problems with biopsy technique, shipping conditions, or human error.
-About 2.5 percent of biopsies in PGT-A testing will produce an inconclusive result, according to a 2019 study.xliv Re-biopsy of a no-result blastocyst may be offered and give a conclusive result, but it is not known whether this would have an impact on pregnancy outcome, a 2018 study reported.xlv Meanwhile, another study found re-biopsied frozen and re-thawed embryos had a lower pregnancy rate.xlvi
+Inconclusive results may be due to poor DNA quality, problems with biopsy techniques, shipping conditions of the biopsied sample, or human error.
+About 2.5 percent of biopsies in PGT-A will produce an inconclusive result, according to a 2019 study.xlv A re-biopsy of a no-result blastocyst may be offered and give a conclusive result, but it is not known whether this additional testing would have an impact on pregnancy outcome, a 2018 study reported.xlvi Meanwhile, another study found that embryos that had been re-biopsied, frozen, and re-thawed resulted in a lower pregnancy rate.xlvii

 Complexities of mosaic embryos

-PGT-A testing can produce a mosaic embryo result, indicating that some cells may have the correct number of chromosomes and others an incorrect number.
-At the blastocyst stage, between two and 13 percent of embryos are mosaic, according to a 2021 literature review.xlvii For mosaic results, false positives and negatives are possible or can be misleading because a biopsy of five to 10 cells from the trophectoderm may not represent the true proportion of normal and abnormal cells in the embryo.xlviii Although mosaic embryos are less likely to implant and more likely to result in miscarriage than euploid embryos, many live births of babies without chromosomal abnormalities have been reported after mosaic transfer.xlix
+PGT-A can produce a mosaic embryo result, indicating that some cells may have the normal number of chromosomes and others an abnormal number.
+At the blastocyst stage, between 2 and 13 percent of embryos are mosaic, according to a 2021 literature review.xlviii For mosaic results, false positives and false negatives are possible, or the results could be misleading because a biopsy of five to 10 cells from the trophectoderm may not represent the true proportion of normal and abnormal cells in the embryo.xlix Although mosaic embryos are less likely to implant and more likely to result in miscarriage than euploid embryos, many live births of babies without chromosomal abnormalities have been reported after mosaic transfer.l

-Mosaic embryos with aneuploidy percentages of less than 50 percent had a 48.9 percent implantation rate and 42 percent birth rate, compared to a 24.2 percent implantation rate and a 15.2 percent live birth rate for mosaic embryos with aneuploidy percentages of over 50 percent, a Duke study reported.l
+A Duke study reported that mosaic embryos in which fewer than half of the biopsied cells were aneuploid had a 48.9 percent implantation rate and a 42 percent live birth rate, compared to a 24.2 percent implantation rate and a 15.2 percent liver birth rate for mosaic embryos with aneuploidy percentages of over 50 percent.li

-A 2020 study that looked at several thousand embryo transfers found that euploid embryos had a 57.2 percent rate of resulting in a live birth compared to 44.5 percent for low-level mosaics (which have more than half aneuploid cells) and just 30.4 percent for high-level mosaics.li
+A 2020 study that looked at several thousand embryo transfers found that euploid embryos had a 57.2 percent rate of resulting in a live birth compared to 44.5 percent for low-level mosaics (in which fewer than half of the biopsied cells are aneuploid) and 30.4 percent for high-level mosaics (in which half or more of the biopsied cells are aneuploid).lii

 No fresh embryo transfers

-PGT-A usually requires that if an embryo biopsy is done on day five of embryo development, the embryos will need to be frozen to allow enough time for testing to be completed.
-Some women undergoing IVF want fresh embryo transfers rather than frozen embryo transfers, often due to timing or costs involved.
-One large 2021 study showed that patients who received fresh embryo transfers at 370 IVF clinics in the U.S. had live birth rates of 56.6 percent, compared with 44 percent for frozen embryos.lii
+PGT-A usually requires the embryos to be frozen to allow enough time for testing to be completed.
+One large 2021 study showed that patients who received fresh embryo transfers at 370 IVF clinics in the U.S. had live birth rates of 56.6 percent, compared to 44 percent for frozen embryos.liv

 Additional cost

 The cost of PGT-A is an issue to be considered along with the potential benefits, limitations, and risks.
-Costs in North America range from 5,000 to 10,000 USD and vary as to whether the costs of embryo biopsy, storage fees, and frozen embryos transfer are included.
-Costs will also vary between clinics and based on the number of embryos tested.
+Costs in North America range from $5,000 to 10,000 USD and vary as to whether embryo biopsy, storage, and frozen embryo transfer fees are included.
+Costs also vary between clinics and based on the number of embryos tested.

-A 2018 study of 8 998 patients from 74 US clinics looked at the cost-effectiveness of PGT-A and found that it can reduce the treatment time and risk of failed transfers or miscarriage.liii While PGT-A did not impact the overall success rates per cycle, it did reduce the total costs associated with treatment in this group of patients.
+A 2018 study of 8,998 patients from 74 U.S. clinics looked at the cost effectiveness of PGT-A and found that it can reduce the treatment time and risk of failed transfers or miscarriage.lv While PGT-A did not impact the overall success rates per cycle, it did reduce the total costs associated with treatment in this group of patients.

 PGT-M is useful for people known to be at high risk for passing on an inherited condition caused by a single-gene abnormality.
-A few cells from the early embryo, usually at the blastocyst stage,liv are biopsied to test for the familial condition.
-PGT-M has been successfully performed for conditions such as cystic fibrosis, hemophilia, Huntington’s disease, Duchenne muscular dystrophy, Fragile X syndrome, sickle-cell disease thalassemia, and hereditary breast or ovarian cancer associated with a mutation in the BRCA1 or BRCA2 genes.
+Similarly to PGT-A, a few cells from the early embryo, usually at the blastocyst stage, are biopsied to test for the familial condition.lvi PGT-M has been successfully performed for conditions such as cystic fibrosis, hemophilia, Huntington’s disease, Duchenne muscular dystrophy, Fragile X syndrome, sickle-cell disease, thalassemia, and hereditary breast or ovarian cancer associated with a mutation in the BRCA1 or BRCA2 genes.
 PGT-M identifies embryos affected by these single-gene conditions and allows embryos not affected to be selected for embryo transfer, which significantly lowers the risk of the condition being passed on to a future child.

-PGT-SR helps people known to have chromosomal rearrangements such as a balanced translocation or who have had a child with a chromosomal rearrangement.
-Some people first find out they have such a chromosomal condition when they get testing (a karyotype) during fertility treatments.
+PGT-SR helps people known to have chromosomal rearrangements, such as a balanced translocation, or individuals who have had a child with a chromosomal rearrangement.
+Some people first find out they have such a chromosomal condition when they get testing during fertility treatments.

 Conclusion

-PGT refers to several types of genetic tests performed to evaluate embryos before transfer to the uterus.
+Preimplantation genetic testing (PGT) refers to several types of genetic tests performed to evaluate embryos before transfer to the uterus.
 PGT is complex and expensive but aimed at improving reproductive outcomes.
 The benefits of PGT-M and PGT-SR are well-established for people with known risks of passing on single-gene disorders or structural chromosome abnormalities.
-PGT-A is more controversial because of questions both about the necessity of the testing and the certainty of the results.
+PGT-A is more controversial because of questions around both the necessity of the test and the certainty of the results.
 Understanding the potential benefits, risks, and limitations allows each person undertaking IVF to make an informed decision about whether PGT-A may be a useful tool to help achieve a successful pregnancy.

 i Klugman, S., & Rollene, N. (2020).
 Preimplantation genetic testing.
 ACOG Committee Opinion No. 799, 135:e133–7.